 Once I’d selected FormattingProperties, I clicked my cursor into the Press new shortcut key field and pressed the replacement shortcut key I wanted (CTRL-SHIFT-F in this example).

 Word tells me (in the section I’ve marked with yellow highlight above) that keyboard combination is currently assigned to the Font command.
 Since I don’t care about preserving that assignment (I usually reach the Font dialog box through the Ribbon), I can click Assign to re-assign that key combination to FormattingProperties (a.k.a. the Reveal Formatting pane).

 3. Your Own Personal Tab

 On the Ribbon, Microsoft organized a subset of all the available commands in a way that makes sense … to Microsoft.
 You may not share their sense of order.
-If you have Microsoft Word 2010 or 2013, you can create your own tab on the Ribbon containing whatever commands you want.
+If you have Microsoft Word 2010 and up, you can create your own tab on the Ribbon containing whatever commands you want.